jaspector

 Building Inspections operates within City Hall hours, 8:00 a.m.–5:00 p.m., Monday through Friday.【0†source】【0†source】【0†source】citeturn7view0

-Typical inspection sequence: Guides describe foundation, rough, mechanical, electrical, plumbing and final inspections; larger buildings over 5,000 square feet may require special inspection programs.【0†source】【0†source】【0†source】citeturn13view0
+Typical sequence: Guides describe foundation, rough, mechanical, electrical, plumbing and final inspections; larger buildings over 5,000 square feet may require special inspection programs.【0†source】【0†source】【0†source】citeturn13view0

-Do I need a building permit in Raymore, MO?
+01 Do I need a building permit in Raymore, MO?

 Permits cover new buildings, additions, basement finishes, tenant finishes, electrical/plumbing/mechanical work, decks, fences, roofing, pools, irrigation, and solar collectors

-How much does a building permit cost in Raymore, MO?
+02 How much does a building permit cost in Raymore, MO?

+Building permit fees in Raymore, MO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not listed on the landing page; consult the linked fee schedule.
 Fees are calculated as: Includes valuation-based building valuation fees ($2.00/$1,000 for the first $100,000 and $0.50 thereafter) plus hourly inspection charges and trip-based excise taxes (e.g., $2,179 per trip generated for residential).【0†source】【0†source】【0†source】citeturn9view0.
 Plan check fee: Plan reviews are billed at the same hourly rate ($55/hour, 1-hour minimum) as listed in the fee exhibit.

-How do I apply for a building permit in Raymore, MO?
+03 How do I apply for a building permit in Raymore, MO?

-1. Choose the correct permit (residential building, commercial, deck, pool, roofing, solar, etc.) from the Building Permit & Development Applications page 2.
+To apply for a building permit in Raymore, MO, follow these steps: 1.
+Choose the correct permit (residential building, commercial, deck, pool, roofing, solar, etc.) from the Building Permit & Development Applications page 2.
 Review and prepare Supplemental Documents (plan review checklist, deck guidelines, homeowner notice, schedule of fees) before submission 3.
 Register on the Municipal Online Payments portal, upload all documentation, and pay the appropriate fee; applications are routed to Development Services for review and DRC distribution 4.
 Once the Building Official approves the submission, schedule inspections by contacting Building Inspections (816-331-7916) per the inspection guidebook

-How long does it take to get a building permit in Raymore, MO?
+04 How long does it take to get a building permit in Raymore, MO?

-What work is exempt from building permits in Raymore, MO?
+05 What work is exempt from building permits in Raymore, MO?

-How do I schedule a building inspection in Raymore, MO?
+06 How do I schedule a building inspection in Raymore, MO?

-Inspections can be scheduled via: Call Building Inspections at 816-331-7916 to schedule inspections after the permit is issued; inspection guidelines describe sequences.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Raymore, MO via: Call Building Inspections at 816-331-7916 to schedule inspections after the permit is issued; inspection guidelines describe sequences.